vectorgrp/sil-kit/docs/usage/quickstart.rst

    :lines: 33-69

 First, the simulation is joined by creating the participant called "PublisherParticipant".
-This properly initializes the SIL Kit library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Life Cycle Service<../api/lifecycleService>`, which controls the orchestration of our simulation.
+This properly initializes the SIL Kit library; enables the instantiation of :doc:`Services<../api/api>` and offers access to the :doc:`Life Cycle Service<../api/lifecycleService>`, which controls the orchestration of our simulation.
 Next, we create a :cpp:class:`publisher<SilKit::Services::PubSub::IDataPublisher>` for the ``DataService`` topic.
-Later, we subscibe to the same topic name in our subscriber to enable communication between the participants.
+Later, we subscribe to the same topic name in our subscriber to enable communication between the participants.
 The actual simulation is performed in the simulation task.
 This is a callback that is executed by the SIL Kit runtime whenever the simulation time advances.
 This callback has to be registered with the time synchronization service's